Adobe Acrobat Analyzer REST API Overview

 Generate an access token

-1. Go to Connected Credentials and select Generate access token.
+1. In the Connected Credentials section of the project page, select Generate access token.

 generate-access-token.png